jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm90.md

 ## Overview:

+#### v.11
+>Who knows the power of your anger?
+For your wrath is as great as the fear that is due you.

 #### v.12
 >Teach us to number our days, that we may gain a heart of wisdom.

-Counting our days points us to count our inadequecy in light of death.
+Counting our days points us to count our inadequacy in light of death.
 #jj

 #### v.14